-Edit Project Properties allows you to view and edit the properties of the selected project.
+Edit Project Properties allows you to view and edit the properties of the selected pro-

 Duplicate Project creates a copy of the selected project.
-The new project will have the same name as the original with an increment number added to the end (e.g., Project\1, Project\2, etc.).
+The new project will have the same name as the original with an increment number added to the end (e.g., Project_1, Project_2, etc.).